boazbk/tcs/lec_15_probability.md

 Similarly, $\E[kX] = k\E[X]$ for every $k \in \R$.
 For example, using the linearity of expectation, it is very easy to show that the expectation of the sum of the $x_i$'s for $x \sim \{0,1\}^n$ is equal to $n/2$.
 Indeed, if we write $X= \sum_{i=0}^{n-1} x_i$ then $X= X_0 + \cdots + X_{n-1}$ where $X_i$ is the random variable $x_i$.
 Since for every $i$, $\Pr[X_i=0] = 1/2$ and $\Pr[X_i=1]=1/2$, we get that $\E[X_i] = (1/2)\cdot 0 + (1/2)\cdot 1 = 1/2$ and hence $\E[X] = \sum_{i=0}^{n-1}\E[X_i] = n\cdot(1/2) = n/2$.

+> # { .pause }
-(If you have not seen discrete probability before, please go over this argument again until you are sure you follow it, it is a prototypical simple example of the type of reasoning we will employ again and again in this course.)
+If you have not seen discrete probability before, please go over this argument again until you are sure you follow it, it is a prototypical simple example of the type of reasoning we will employ again and again in this course.

 If $A$ is an event, then $1_A$ is the random variable such that $1_A(x)$ equals $1$ if $x\in A$ and $1_A(x)=0$ otherwise.
 Note that $\Pr[A] = \E[1_A]$ (can you see why?).